Nikhil2408/Building-a-Kubernetes-Cluster/README.md

 <b>Note:</b> It may take a few moments for all nodes to enter the Ready status, so if they are not all Ready, wait a few moments and try again.

 <h4> 4.
-It is good to check the flannel pods are up and running or not </h4>
+It is good to check the flannel pods are up and running </h4>

 Run this command to get a list of pods present in kube-system namespace.
 You will see that you have three pods of flannel and make sure they are all up and running.